FIND YOUR ROLE AT CROSLEY

 The media team works together as photographers and videographers to produce a weekly slideshow after capturing awesome camp moments throughout each week.
 The slideshow is shown on the last night of each session.
 The media team updates camp’s media sites including BunkOne and Instagram

 The Nurse Intern assists our camp nurses and attends to the medical needs of camp staff.
-This does not include dispensing medications or diagnosing illnesses.
 In times of needing to transport staff or campers to nearby medical facilities, the nurse intern assists in driving and helping the patient get checked in.
 During Check In and Check Out days, the intern assists our nurses in organizing medication and proper documentation.
 This person also oversees our daily Silver Broom Award competition for cleanest cabin, helps in the camp store at swim time and communicates with camp staff what supplies need to be replaced in the Brown Infirmary.
-Requirements: Must have completed at least three years of a four year nursing degree program from an accredited university.

 The office assistant works in camp’s office assisting the office manager with filing, answering phones and speaking with parents, sorting mail, copying and other office related tasks.
 Additional responsibilities may include helping in the camp store, assisting with scheduling, check-in and check-out of campers on opening and closing days.
 Minimum requirements: PC skills and familiar with Word and Excel and the ability to quickly learn camp software.